rss logo

 Intro

-We can choose to set configurations wherever we want.
+We can choose to set the configurations wherever we like (on the server or client side).
 The main difference is that we need to add the push keyword on the server side, and it will of course be applied to all clients.

 Example

-Let's see the difference if we want to set a same configuration on each side.
-Exemple here with a DNS entry.
+Let's see the difference if we want to define the same configuration on both sides.
+Here's an example with a DNS entry.

 dhcp-option DNS 192.168.0.200